JakeCowton/Pok-e-Lol/readme.md

 #### Openness

-Scores here are directly proportional to randomness factor.
-This will mean a high score for openness will make it more likely for the NPC to do something random as opposed to what the calculations have suggested.
+Scores here are inversely proportional to logic.
+High score = less logic.

 #### Conscientiousness

-Scores here are inversely proportional to randomness factor.
-High scores here will result in the NPC being more likely to do what the calculations suggest.
+Scores here are directly proportional to logic.
+High score = more logic

 #### Extroversion

 Will be more likely to take a quick solution than the best solution.
 E.g. It might calculate attack or defend, but will take a random guess after that.

+EDIT: Take SLP finding as fact **but** use logic value for MLP

 #### Agreeableness

-Not sure.
+More likely to go with what is suggested.
+High score = more logic

 #### Neuroticism

-High scores here will mean the randomness factor increases each time damage is received.
+High scores here will mean the logic decreases each time damage is received.
+Causes a decay in logic per damage taken

 ### Fuzzy Inference System

-This will be used to manage the emotions.
+This will be used to manage how emotions affect decision making.
+E.g:

-E.g. If openness is high and conscientiousness is low then random factor is high.
+- If logic is high - Do what is suggested
+- If it is medium - Distort the MLP decision
+- If it is low - Distort the MLP decision even more

 ## Further Development (If time permits)